Have you been asked to give a presentation?

 - Write the script

-- Use cards with bullet points or the notes section in PowerPoint
+- Use cue cards or the notes section

-Have you had to give a presentation?
+Have you been asked to give a presentation recently?
 What are your top tips?

-I recently trained someone about managing a presentation on Zoom, if you need help please get in touch.
+I’ve also recently trained someone on managing presentations on Zoom.
+If you’d like help, please get in touch.

 How we can help